 Is CBD Safe To Use?

-Although you are safe from overdose and other forms of toxicity when consuming CBD, there is still a possibility of developing side effects due to high dosing of CBD.
+There is a possibility of developing side effects due to high dosing of CBD.
 Most people find their optimal dose somewhere between 10mg-500mg.

 High doses of CBD can lead to the build up of tolerance, meaning your body will require increasingly higher doses to maintain desired effects of CBD.
 This can be mitigated by simply taking a tolerance break to allow your body time to reacclimate its sensitivity to CBD again.
 A tolerance break typically lasts anywhere from seven days to three weeks.
 This is especially important if you want to avoid unwanted side effects, as an ineffective high dose will put you at risk for adverse effects.